TCE Species Mapping

 Individual versus combined streams

 In many cases, the way that streams are added will affect the calculated TCE feed enthalpy, and thus, the results.
 For streams which are expected to react when mixed in the reactor, users should have these as separate input streams to the unit, rather than combining them into a single stream.
-This is because for many situations, it is appropriate to calculate the TCE enthalpy of the incoming stream as if it were at equilibrium.
-Consider the following example where sulphuric acid solution and lime slurry are being added to a tank using OLI.
-In both cases shown below, EquilibrateFeedStreams is checked in the OLI Reactor 2 TCE Tab Page, meaning that the equilibrium composition of the feed stream(s) at the specified temperature and pressure is used to calculate the feed stream enthalpy.
+This is because for many situations, it is appropriate to calculate the TCE enthalpy of the incoming stream as if it were at equilibrium at the stream temperature.
+Consider the following example where sulphuric acid solution at 25 C and lime slurry, also at 25 C, are being added to a tank using OLI in constant OLI enthalpy mode (adiabatic in OLI enthalpy context).
+In both cases shown below, the equilibrium composition of the feed stream(s) at the specified temperature and pressure is used to calculate the feed stream enthalpy.

 Reactor with Single Stream In.png

-In this example, the two streams are added directly to the OLI reactor, this is correct and the TreatedSolution temperature (OLI reactor output) is predicted to be 43.6 C:
+In the second example below, the two streams are added directly to the OLI reactor.
+This is correct and the TreatedSolution temperature (OLI reactor output) is predicted to be 43.6 C:

 Reactor with Multiple Streams In.png